vuejs/rfcs/active-rfcs/0000-portals.md

 # Summary

-- Adds a `<portal>` component to Vue core
+- Adds a `<teleport>` component to Vue core
-- the component accepts a DOM selector via a prop
+- the component requires a target element, provided through a prop which expects an `HTMLElement` or a `querySelector` string.
 - the component moves its children to the element identified by the DOM selector
-- At the virtual DOM level, the children stay descendants of the `<portal>` though, so they i.e. have access to injections from its ancestors
+- At the virtual DOM level, the children stay descendants of the `<teleport>` though, so they i.e. have access to injections from its ancestors

 # Basic example